Raiganj Lok Sabha constituency: 1977

-By-election 1972
+1972 by-election

 A by-election was held in this constituency in 1972 which was necessitated by the resignation of sitting MP Siddhartha Shankar Ray and his subsequent election to the State Assembly from the Maldaha Assembly constituency.
 In the by-election, Maya Ray of Congress defeated his nearest rival S.K.
 Niyogi, a United Front-supported Independent Candidate, by 143,624 votes, thus breaking the record of Siddhartha Shankar Ray who had won the seat in 1971 by 64,007 votes.